 - Look out for signs of too much oxygen in a fish tank.
 The signs of excessive oxygen are the same when levels of nitrates or ammonia are too high as well, so keep an eye on those too.

-The truth is that not all oxygen in the water column s into dissolved oxygen for inhabitants.
+The truth is that not all oxygen in the water column should convert into dissolved oxygen for inhabitants.
 It can be dangerous if too much of the total oxygen content becomes soluble in a system.
 As this hyperoxygenation leads to decreased levels of carbon dioxide and pH, which are both essential for healthy aquatic life.
 Though this phenomenon doesn’t happen very often with most tanks because of how easy they are to control.
 Subscribe to our RSS feed today for more myth-breaking content on everything from saltwater aquariums to keeping your pets happy.